et0and/portfolio-redux/content/pages/about.md

 Grad Dip Teaching (Secondary), The University of Auckland, 2019 BFA (Hons), The University of Auckland, 2014-2017

-**Awards**
-Elam First in Course Award 2014-2017
-First Class Honours, The University of Auckland 2017

 <br><br>

 <div class="insightgreen">

 <small>🌳 This website has been designed to minimise the energy consumption and CO2 emissions that result from navigating the Internet.
-[To learn more about this click here](https://www.websitecarbon.com/website/tom-so/ "Website Carbon Calculator for tom.so").
-Technical information about this site can be found [on this dedicated page](/siteinfo "some information on how this site has been built").</small>
+Current emissions are available to view on [Website Carbon Calculator](https://www.websitecarbon.com/website/tom-so/ "Website Carbon Calculator for tom.so").
+[Technical information about this site](/siteinfo "some information on how this site has been built").</small>

 </div>